Tokyo Olympic organisers meet on overseas fan ban

 But instead, the Games are shaping up to be a largely television event for most of the world, with little of the international party atmosphere that usually characterises an Olympics.

+"Setting priorities like safety also means that you have to respect these priorities," International Olympic Committee chief Thomas Bach said as the talks opened.

+"That means we will have to take difficult decisions that may need sacrifices from everybody."

-Saturday's meeting will bring together officials from the International Olympic Committee, International Paralympic Committee, Tokyo 2020 organisers, the Tokyo city government and Japan's government.
+Saturday's meeting includes officials from the IOC, International Paralympic Committee, Tokyo 2020 organisers, the Tokyo city government and Japan's government.

 Tokyo Olympic torch relay